hananfared/Loyalty_Score_for_Card-Holder/README.md

 # Loyalty_Score_for_Card-Holder

 > The data is a bank card transaction and user (card) loyalty analysis dataset provided by a bank in Brazil.
-This assignment aims to practice on topics covered in lectures 1-3, i.e., data quality analysis, statistical analysis, and regression analysis given the dataset.
-The overall purpose of the analysis is to predict a loyalty score for each card id represented in userscore.csv.
+> - This assignment aims to practice on topics covered in lectures 1-3, i.e., data quality analysis, statistical analysis, and regression analysis given the dataset.
-The dataset contains four files. userscore.csv contain card ids and information about the card itself - the first month the card was active.
+-  The overall purpose of the analysis is to predict a loyalty score for each card id represented in userscore.csv.- -> The dataset contains four files. userscore.csv contain card ids and information about the card itself - the first month the card was active.
 It also contains the predict/analysis target, i.e., score, which is a score calculated by the bank, indicating the loyalty of